toluolawumi/toluolawumi/README.md

 ### Hi there 👋

 My name is Tolu Olawumi.
 A Software engineer and Program Manager based in Lagos Nigeria.
-I am current working as a backend dev at MultiLocks Nig Ltd and as a community and content manager at GetEquity
+I am current working as a community and content manager at GetEquity

 ## Technologies and Tools
 ![](https://img.shields.io/badge/Tech-NodeJS-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a)